probcomp/Venturecxx/HACKING.md

     down enough context about what's left so that someone else could potentially pick it up, and do push your branch!
 But this is for bugs you intend to come back to.

+- **Reason** [blues]: Why do we want to do this?
+They are mostly self-explanatory, in the context of the following model of capability creation:

+  - _proof of concept_ is the minimum needed to conclude that a capability is implementable, and give a frame for how it might integrate into the system.

+  - _acquisition_ is the minimum needed to be able to show a capability deployed in the system, that looks integrated.
+A demo at this level is permitted to have very large gaps that require a trained demo operator to avoid.
+Contrast with

+  - _completion_ is the work it takes to actually be able to offer the capability to a user who wants to get something out of it.
+A completed capability is expected to interoperate in natural ways with all the system's other capabilities, but may be buggy.

+  - _fixing bugs_ is about eliminating known problems with
+    capabilities or their interactions, generally to be viewed in the context of completed capabilities.

+  - _testing_ is about preemptively detecting such problems before users do (and preventing them from arising under further software evolution).

 Testing Policy